Updated September 9, 2020

 1.3 How to Forecast Fall Colors

-Several factors affect the vibrancy and intensity of the colors each fall season, including:
+Several factors affect the vibrancy and intensity of the colors each year, including:

 - Previous seasons’ rainfall: Any droughts or extended dry spells during the previous spring and summer seasons can delay the development of leaf color in the fall.

-- Elevation: Leaves at higher elevations always turn color before lower elevations.
+- Elevation: Leaves at higher elevations will turn to their autumn color before leaves at lower elevations.

-- Latitude: Leaves in the northern latitudes will turn color before southern latitudes.
+- Latitude: Leaves in the northern latitudes will also turn color before leaves at southern latitudes.

 Taking all of these factors into consideration, how do we forecast fall colors to know when the best time is going to be for photography?

-The best predictor and most reliable way of estimating when the peak foliage season is going to be is in-person reporting.
+The best predictor and most reliable way of estimating when the peak foliage season will be is in-person reporting.

 Many popular fall foliage states tourism boards have a fall color hotline or a fall color forecasting website that is updated daily with personal accounts of the changes happening regionally within that state.